 d.
-Real Property, Real Estate, Master Planning
+Real Property, Real Estate, Master Planning (MDEP QDEH and QLEA)

-(1) Real Property.
+- (1) Real Property.
 Garrisons must complete a facility use/user survey of 1/5 of all real property assets NLT the end of each FY.
 Survey findings must be certified by the GC and appropriate data fields updated in GFEBS.
-Emphasis on space utilization will continue in FY19 as Brigade Combat Teams (BCTs) inactivate and transform.
-As the Army draws down its end strength excess infrastructure needs to be disposed of by conversion, out grants, demolition and other appropriate means.

-- (a) Continue to improve accuracy of our real property inventory in support of the Chief Financial Officer's Act (CFOA) real property audit scheduled to start in FY18.
+Emphasis on space utilization will continue in FY21 as Brigade Combat Teams (BCTs) inactivate and transform.
+As the Army draws down its end strength excess infrastructure needs to be disposed of by conversion, out grants, demolition and other appropriate means. - (a) Continue to improve accuracy of our real property inventory in support of the Chief Financial Officer's Act (CFOA) real property audit started in FY18.
 IMCOM passed existence and completeness with better than 95% accuracy.
 However, real property valuation accuracy was less than 25%.
 As the process continues, emphasize accuracy of supporting documentation to validate data in GFEBS - (b) Continue to comply with DA EXORD 164-15: Reduce the garrison facility footprint.
 This effort is the continuation of a concerted effort to reduce excesses and rebalance our facility footprint.
 Garrisons, supporting their SCs, will prepare excess reduction plans in Real Property Planning and Analysis System (RPLANS) and adjust requirements as necessary.
 This will improve real property accountability, facility utilization and eliminate excess facilities. - (2) Real Estate.
-Garrisons will fund their supporting USACE District for all real estate products to include: renewals, terminations, easements, licenses, leases, and permits.
+Garrisons will seek proper approval of all real estate actions.
+Real Estate actions consist of both ingrant and outgrant leases, easements, permits, and licenses executed by a USACE Real Estate Contracting Officer, which results in a legal instrument.
+A Garrison Commander's license is not a real estate instrument.
+MOUs, MOAs, and Support Agreements are not real estate instruments.
+All use of Army property by non-DOD entities requires a real estate outgrant, with very few exceptions.
+USACE will execute and administer all real estate actions once proper approval from IMCOM is received.
+Garrisons will fund all IMCOM ingrant requirements, but will seek to minimize or eliminate to the maximum extent possible all ingrants, including those ingrant requirements by other Commands or organizations.
+Ingrant requirements by other Commands or organizations will be not be funded by IMCOM.
+Execution and administration of all outgrant requirements will typically be funded by the grantee with rare exceptions.

-Real Estate POCs: Sharon Esparza, sharon.y.esparza2.civ@mail.mil, 210-466-0581 or Mike Fuchs, michael.j.fuchs3.civ@mail.mil, 210-466-0573.
+HQ MDEP POC: Walter Gordon, walter.g.gordon2.civ@mail.mil, 210-466-0575.
+Real Estate POCs: Sharon Esparza, sharon.y.esparza2.civ@mail.mil, 210-466-0581

 (3) Relocatable Buildings (RLBs).
-Refer to rules outlined in the Army Facility Investment Strategy (AFIS) for Sustainment, Restoration and Modernization (SRM) FY 19 - 20 Priorities and FY 21-25 Program Objective Memorandum (POM) published on 10 JAN 19
+Refer to rules outlined in the Army Facility Investment Strategy (AFIS) for Sustainment, Restoration and Modernization (SRM) FY 19 - 20 Priorities and FY 21-25 Program Objective Memorandum (POM) published on 10